 So how do you determine those costs?
 Well, you have to go to a document funds are required to prepare called the Statement of Additional Information.
 In this document, the funds list the transaction costs from previous years.
 Particularly with smaller funds where these costs cannot be spread over a larger asset base, these expenses can be significant.

 With that, the question is how much do you pay for your funds?
-My goal is to keep the weighted average cost of all funds under .5%.
-Currently, I’m at .49%.
-What’s your target?
+My goal is to keep the weighted average cost of all funds under .25%.
+Currently, I’m at .22%.
+You can see how I do it in this post and podcast on how and why to keep investing costs low.